25,000+ Seed Startups 2026 | Verified Funding Database

 Companies that successfully raise seed funding typically progress to Series A rounds within 12-24 months.
 For a complete breakdown of each funding stage and what investors expect, see our startup funding stages guide.

-The seed funding landscape in 2025 shows interesting dynamics compared to the previous year.
+The seed startups landscape in 2025 shows interesting dynamics, with funding patterns shifting significantly from the prior year.
 Through the first ten months of 2025, seed-stage startups have raised approximately $2.3 billion across thousands of rounds globally.
 While this represents strong continued activity in early-stage investing, it’s pacing below the $17.3 billion raised throughout all of 2024.
 Industry analysis from PitchBook’s Q3 2025 report confirms this moderation in seed funding activity compared to the peak years of 2021-2022.

 Key trends we’re observing in our database:

 AI and Machine Learning Dominance: Artificial intelligence continues to attract a disproportionate share of seed funding, with AI-powered startups across healthcare, finance, developer tools, and customer service leading funding activity.
-The accessibility of foundation models has lowered barriers to entry, resulting in a surge of AI-native companies raising seed rounds.
-To explore AI-focused startups specifically, visit our AI startup database with advanced filtering options.
+The accessibility of foundation models has lowered barriers to entry, …resulting in a surge of AI-native companies raising seed rounds.
+AI seed startups now represent the largest share of our database — explore them via our AI startup database.

 Geographic Concentration: While the United States remains the largest market for seed funding, we’re seeing increased activity in the United Kingdom, Switzerland, Germany, and emerging tech hubs across Asia.
 The distribution reflects both local ecosystem maturity and the global nature of technology-enabled businesses.